Carglglz/jupyter_upydevice_kernel/README.rst

 or if a device already configured (see `upydev <https://github.com/Carglglz/upydev>`_) in the global group 'UPY_G',  ``%websocketconnect @[DEVICE]`` which has autocompletion on tab.
+*Use -kbi option to interrupt any running loop*
 eg:

 ::